google-ar/three.ar.js/API.md

 Closes the ARDebug panel.

-### DOMElement THREE.ARDebug#getElement()
+### HTMLElement THREE.ARDebug#getElement()

-Returns the DOMElement for the debug panel to inject into the content.
+Returns the HTMLElement for the debug panel to inject into the content.

 ## THREE.ARUtils